Joining the EFAO Board of Directors

 Time Commitment

-• The Board meets 5-to-7 times a year for approximately 2 hours by video conference, generally in the evening.
+• The Board meets approximately 8 times per year for a 1.5 hour video conference, generally in the evening.

 • The Board usually meets for one expense-paid in-person retreat annually.